Maira0418/quotes-scrapper/README.md.txt

 Python Developer | Web Scraping & Automation | Open to Freelance Work 🌐 GitHub Profile

-Feel free to fork, use, or contact me for freelance projects
+Feel free to fork, use, or contact me for freelance projects!

+💬 Need a custom scraper?
+Reach out for custom scraping solutions, automation tools, or Python scripting help!